-Nurse practitioners (NPs), physician assistants (PAs) and other health professionals “are all valuable members of the physician-led team, but a physician should always be at the top of that team to ensure that patients get the very best care,” he said.
-“The AMA’s truth-in-advertising campaign was designed to ensure that when patients go to see a health care provider, that provider is clearly identified—they're an MD, DO; they're a PA, OD or they are an APRN [advanced practice registered nurse].”
+Nurse practitioners (NPs), physician assistants and other health professionals “are all valuable members of the physician-led team, but a physician should always be at the top of that team to ensure that patients get the very best care,” he said.
+“The AMA’s truth-in-advertising campaign was designed to ensure that when patients go to see a health care provider, that provider is clearly identified.”

-“Different health care professionals come to the legislature, and they say: We want to expand our scope of practice to include this,” said Dr. Ferguson, who testified “in Nebraska where optometrists are seeking the ability to perform eye surgery with a laser.”
+“Different health care professionals come to the legislature, and they say: We want to expand our scope of practice to include this,” said Dr. Ferguson, who has testified before multiple state legislatures against various scope expansions, including legislation to give optometrists “the ability to perform eye surgery with a laser.”

 “The argument they always make, and one that has a strong influence on legislators, is that passing this bill will increase access to care,” said Dr. Ferguson.
 “However, our data shows clearly that this is a hollow argument, a false promise.”

 “We call it creep because they come back year after year, each time seeking a little bit more.
 The biggest battles in many state legislatures are around the expansion of scope of practice,” he said.
 “As we like to say, it’s easier to pass legislation than it is to go to medical school.”

 “That’s why it’s so important for physicians to be involved.
 That’s why they need to get to know their legislators early on,” Dr. Ferguson added.
 “It’s critically important to do that to prevent scope creep, to prevent health care professionals from expanding their legal authority beyond their level of education and training and to ensure the quality and safety of health for our patients.”